kissmybutton/motorcortex-youtube/README.md

 Change the names of the files, name your Classes however you want but always make sure you import and expose everything on your main.js file.

+Also, it's imortant to change your package.json file so you can name your pluign, provide details and more.

 ## Commands
 * `npm run build`: builds the dist of your pluign along with the demo
 * `npm run build:demo`: builds just the demo